 Paul wants to shift the reader’s view from current pains, fears, and struggles to the hope found in the good news of Jesus Christ, the salvation he freely gives, and the reality that he will be returning soon to bring his followers home.

-As we are being directed to spend more time in isolation, spend extended talking to God.
+As our government directs us to spend more time in isolation, spend extended talking to God.
 Pray about your needs, needs of others, and rejoice in the Lord because of the eternal hope Jesus freely offers.

 Let Paul’s encouragement to another church summarize how we need to respond when life is hard.